working-group-two/engineering-blog/pages/blog/_posts/2020-12-11-forbidden-lore-hacking-dns-routing-for-k8s.md

 As one final attempt at making nginx routing work, we looked for other headers being sent, but there was no single header that let us differentiate between kubelet, laptop, and Concourse.

-Kubelet sends a useragent of either docker or go-http-agent (depending on whether the call is the initial one or a retrial) and filtering on go-http-agent also catches Concourse requests, rendering it useless for this task.
-We were also worried it might end up catching all sorts of unintended cases since we have quite a lot of go-based applications in our ecosystem.
+Kubelet sends a useragent of either `docker` or `go-http-agent` (depending on whether the call is the initial one or a retrial) and filtering on `go-http-agent` also catches Concourse requests, rendering it useless for this task.
+We were also worried it might end up catching all sorts of unintended cases since we have quite a lot of `go`-based applications in our ecosystem.

 We took a moment to mourn the loss of our nginx idea, and went back to a DNS solution.